ulysses-ai/hvir-calc-py/README.md

 # HVIR Calculation Method (Python)

 ## Overview
-This repository contains source code for the calculation of the Australian Heavy Vehicle Infrastructure Register outputs, being Access (A), Leeway (W) and Ride Quality (R).
+This repository contains source code for the calculation of the Australian Heavy Vehicle Infrastructure Rating outputs, being Access (A), Leeway (W) and Ride Quality (R).

 ## Config specs